-Fire water is stored in (2) 20,000 L storage tanks.
+Fire water is stored in six (6) 20,000 L storage tanks.
 One tank will be located outside of the site area, but near the entrance.
-The other will be located adjacent to the BESS installations.
+The other five will be located with one adjacent to each of the BESS installations.